 The commitment dilemma that characterizes certification markets can explain why these markets have historically preferred constrained organizational forms.
-The reason is by now familiar.
-Unconstrained forms increase exposure to intermediary shirking in certification markets that have successfully converged upon use of a single or few dominant providers and therefore impose switching costs on existing users, which in turn induces certifiers to extract value from users by relaxing evaluation and monitoring efforts.
+The reason is by now familiar: unconstrained forms increase exposure to intermediary shirking in certification markets that have successfully converged upon use of a single or few dominant providers and therefore impose switching costs on existing users, which in turn induces certifiers to extract value from users by relaxing evaluation and monitoring efforts.
 If constrained forms are associated with reduced certifier opportunism, then it would appear to follow that regulators can improve certifier performance by mandating or encouraging the use of constrained forms over all alternatives.
-167 Interestingly, until recently, trademark authorities in the United Kingdom implicitly pursued this approach by denying registration of a certification mark-a type of trademark that attests to the quality of a third party's product or service-by any entity that was not run on a nonprofit basis.
-168 The same approach tracks long-standing U.S. prohibitions against lawyers or accountants organizing as a corporation-a prohibition that almost all states relaxed in the 1990s in order to allow lawyers and accountants to practice in entities formed as limited liability partnerships.
-169 Perhaps the most extensive case of organizational regulation is found in the history of federal and state banking regulations, which included numerous provisions mandating or favoring the use of nonprofit or mutual forms for decades running from the 1930s through the mid-1970s and early 1980s.
-170
+Interestingly, until recently, trademark authorities in the United Kingdom implicitly pursued this approach by denying registration of a certification mark-a type of trademark that attests to the quality of a third party's product or service-by any entity that was not run on a nonprofit basis.
+The same approach tracks long-standing prohibitions against lawyers or accountants organizing as a corporation (a prohibition, which, as noted previously, almost all states relaxed in the 1990s in order to allow lawyers and accountants to practice in entities formed as limited liability partnerships).
+Perhaps the most extensive case of organizational regulation is found in the history of federal and state banking regulations,